History of Providence, Rhode Island: Founding and colonial era

 By the 1760s, the population of the city's urban core reached 4,000.

 In 1770, Brown University moved to Providence from nearby Warren.
 At the time, the college was known as Rhode Island College and occupied a single building on College Hill.
-The college's choice to relocate to Providence as opposed to Newport symbolized a larger shift away from the latter city's commercial and political dominance over the state.
+The college's choice to relocate to Providence as opposed to Newport symbolized a larger shift away from the latter city's commercial and political dominance over the colony.

 American Revolution

 In 1776, Providence recorded a population of 4,321.

-In the mid-1770s, the British government levied taxes that impeded Providence's maritime, fishing, and agricultural industries, the mainstays of the city's economy.
+During the 1770s, the British government levied taxes that impeded Providence's maritime, fishing, and agricultural industries, the mainstays of the city's economy.
 One example was the Sugar Act, which affected Providence's distilleries and its trade in rum.
-These taxes caused the Colony of Rhode Island to join the other colonies in renouncing allegiance to the British Crown.
-Providence residents were among the first to spill blood in the American Revolution during the Gaspée Affair in 1772.
+These taxes and other official acts of the British crown caused the Colony of Rhode Island to renounce allegiance to Britain—the first of the Thirteen Colonies to do so.
+Providence residents were also among the first to spill blood in the American Revolution during the Gaspée Affair in 1772, an act of open defiance that preceded the more famous Boston Tea Party by more than a year.

-Providence escaped British occupation during the American Revolutionary War.
-The British did, however, capture Newport imposing a blockade that devastated the city's economy and cemented Providence as Rhode Island's undisputed economic and urban center.
+Providence escaped British occupation during the American Revolutionary War, although the British captured Newport and imposed a blockade that devastated the island's economy.

-During the war American troops were quartered in Providence.
+During the war, American troops were quartered in Providence.
 Brown University's University Hall was used as a barracks and military hospital for American soldiers, while French troops were quartered in the city's Market House.

 Late 18th and Early 19th Centuries

 Economic and demographic shifts

-In the late 18th and early 19th century, the city became a center of the lucrative China Trade.
-Between 1789 and 1841 Providence was one of America's leading ports in the nation's direct trade with China.
+During the late 18th and early 19th century, the city became a center of the lucrative China Trade.
+Between 1789 and 1841, Providence was one of America's major ports trading directly with China.
 During this era, three of the seven US consuls to China came from Providence.
 Exchange with Canton and the East Indies benefited Providence merchants immensely.
-With their newly accrued wealth, many members of this merchant class constructed large mansions in College Hill; among these homes are the 1792 Nightingale–Brown House and Corliss–Carrington House (1812).
-After 1830, Providence's trade shifted to Canada, which supplied the rapidly industrializing city with coal and lumber.In the early 19th century, the economy began to shift from maritime endeavors to manufacturing—particularly machinery, tools, silverware, jewelry, and textiles.
+With their newly accrued wealth, many members of this merchant class constructed large mansions on College Hill; among these homes are the Nightingale–Brown House (1792) and Corliss–Carrington House (1812).
+After 1830, Providence's trade shifted to Canada, which supplied the rapidly industrializing city with coal and lumber.

+During the early 19th century, the economy began to shift from maritime endeavors to manufacturing—particularly machinery, tools, silverware, jewelry, and textiles.
 At one time, Providence boasted some of the largest manufacturing plants in the country, including Brown & Sharpe, Nicholson File, and Gorham Manufacturing Company.
 The city's industries attracted many immigrants from Ireland, Germany, Sweden, England, Italy, Portugal, Cape Verde, and French Canada.

 These economic and demographic shifts caused social strife.
-Hard Scrabble and Snow Town—two African American neighborhoods in the city—were the sites of race riots in 1824 and 1831.
+Hard Scrabble and Snow Town were the sites of race riots in 1824 and 1831.

 Providence residents ratified a city charter in 1831 as the population passed 17,000.